Act3D: 3D Feature Field Transformers for Multi-Task Robotic Manipulation: 3D Feature Field Transformers for Multi-Task Robot Manipulation

-\paragraph{Implementation details} We extract two feature maps per $256$x$256$ input image view: $32$x$32$ coarse visual tokens and $64$x$64$ fine visual tokens.
-We use three ghost point sampling stages: first across the entire workspace (roughly $1$ meter cube), then in a $16$ centimeter diameter ball, and finally in a $4$ centimeter diameter ball.
-The coarsest ghost points attend to a global coarse scene feature cloud ($32$x$32$x$n_{\textrm{ cam}}$ coarse visual tokens) whereas finer ghost points attend to a local fine scene feature cloud (the closest $32$x$32$x$n_{\textrm{ cam}}$ out of the total $64$x$64$x$n_{\textrm{ cam}}$ fine visual tokens).
+\textbf{Implementation details} We use three ghost point sampling stages: first \rebuttal{uniformly} across the entire workspace (roughly $1$ meter cube), then \rebuttal{uniformly} in a $16$ centimeter diameter ball, and finally in a $4$ centimeter diameter ball.
+The coarsest ghost points attend to a global coarse scene feature cloud ($32$x$32$x$n_{\textrm{ cam}}$ coarse visual tokens) whereas finer ghost points attend to a local fine scene feature cloud (the closest $32$x$32$x$n_{\textrm{ cam}}$ out of the total $128$x$128$x$n_{\textrm{ cam}}$ fine visual tokens).
 During training, we sample $1000$ ghost points in total split equally across the three stages.
 At inference time, we can trade-off extra prediction precision and task performance for additional compute by sampling more ghost points than the model ever saw at training time ($10,000$ in our experiments).
 We'll show in ablations in Section~\ref{sec:experiments} that our framework is robust to these hyper-parameters but tying weights across sampling stages and relative 3D cross-attention are both crucial for generalization.
-We use $2$ layers of cross-attention and an embedding size $60$ for single-task experiments and $120$ for multi-task experiments.
-Training samples are augmented with random crops of RGB-D images and $\pm 45.0$ yaw rotation perturbations (only in the real world as this degrades performance in simulation as we'll show in Section~\ref{sec:experiments}).
-We use a batch size 16 on a Nvidia 32GB V100 GPU for 200k steps (one day) for single-task experiments, and a batch size 48 on 8 Nvidia 32GB V100 GPUs for 600K steps (5 days) for language-conditioned multi-task experiments.
+We use a batch size 16 on a Nvidia 32GB V100 GPU for 200k steps (one day) for single-task experiments, and a batch size 48 on 8 Nvidia 32GB V100 GPUs for 600K steps (5 days) for language-conditioned multi-task experiments. \rebuttal{At test time, we call upon a low-level motion planner to reach predicted keyposes.
+In simulation, we use native motion planner implementation provided in RLBench, which is a sampling-based BiRRT \citep{kuffner2000rrt} motion planner powered by Open Motion Planning Library (OMPL) \cite{sucan2012open} under the hood.
+For real-world experiments, we use the same BiRRT planner provided by the MoveIt!
+ROS package \citep{coleman2014reducing}.} please, see Appendix~\ref{sec:architecture_details} for more details.